christiaantheunisse/Foresee-Error-Models/README.md

+View on GitHub to see the images: [https://github.com/christiaantheunisse/Foresee-Error-Models](https://github.com/christiaantheunisse/Foresee-Error-Models)

 # Foresee-Error-Models
 This repo contains all the data and code to generate the error models discussed in *[Evaluating Set-based Occlusion Planners in Traffic Scenarios with Perception Uncertainties](paper.pdf)*.
 Besides, the data and code to generate the plots for the experiment section are also included.
 The abstract of the paper is: